nuk0325/CSS_F24_G3_Final_Project/docs/scan-result/scan_analyzation.md

 ```
 #### 4. SSL Certificate Cannot Be Trusted
 * Cause
-  * A vulnerability was detected in the SSL certificate present in Kali Linux, indicating it is not trusted.
+  * A vulnerability was detected in the SSL certificate present in the OS, indicating it is not trusted.
 * Impact
   * HTTPS communication is not guaranteed, making the system vulnerable to man-in-the-middle (MITM) attacks.
   * Increased risk of connecting to malicious software updates, phishing sites, or fake servers.